Burnett01/rsync-deployments/README.md

 ## Disclaimer

-If you're using GitHub Actions, you'll probably already know that it's still in limited public beta, and GitHub advise against using Actions in production.
+If you're using GitHub Actions, you probably already know that it's still in limited public beta, and GitHub advise against using Actions in production.

 So, check your keys.
 Check your deployment paths.
 And use at your own risk.